saltudelft/ml4se/README.md

 - **ICPC**, the International Conference on Program Comprehension
 - **ICLR**, the International Conference on Learning Representations
 - **ICML**, the International Conference on Machine Learning
+- **ICMLA**, the International Conference on Machine Learning and Applications
 - **AAAI**, the Association for the Advancement of Artificial Intelligence
 - **ACL**, the Association for Computational Linguistics